MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 Choose how you want to deploy:

-- **Deploy from the cloud with Configuration Manager:** Manage your deployment with Configuration Manager, and install Office on client devices directly from the Office CDN.
+- **Deploy from the cloud with Configuration Manager:** Manage your deployment with Configuration Manager, and install Office on client devices directly from the Office CDN. [[JASON to cut per Amesh's advice--this is the Intune scenario.
+Follow up with Chris to get this functionality built into SCCM wizard.]]

 - **Deploy from a local source with Configuration Manager:** Manage your deployment with Configuration Manager, and download and deploy Office from distribution points on your network.

 - **Deploy from the cloud with the Office Deployment Tool:** Manage your deployment with the ODT, and install Office on client devices directly from the Office CDN.

-- **Deploy from a local source with the Office Deployment Tool:** Manage your deployment with the ODT, and download and deploy Office from a local source on your network. **This option is supported, but we do not recommend it because of the complexity and network impact.**
+- **Deploy from a local source with the Office Deployment Tool:** Manage your deployment with the ODT, and download and deploy Office from a local source on your network. [[JASON - to cut the warning--this is standard for customers.]] **This option is supported, but we do not recommend it because of the complexity and network impact.**

 - **Self-install from the cloud:** Manage your deployment from the Office portal and have your users install Office on their client devices directly from the portal.
 This method requires the least amount of administrative setup, but gives you less control over the deployment.
 You can, however, stll define how frequently your users receive updates.
 For more details, see [Manage user software in Office 365](https://support.office.com/en-us/article/manage-user-software-in-office-365-c13051e6-f75c-4737-bc0d-7685dcedf360).
 This option requires that your users have local adminsitrative rights on their client devices.